matiaspakua/ml-demo-project/README.md

 ## Live App

- - The app is live in this URL: [ML Image Classificator](https://ml-demo.azurewebsites.net/)
+ - (AZURE): The app is live in this URL: [ML Image Classificator](https://ml-demo.azurewebsites.net/)
+ - (AWS): The app is live in this URL: [ML Image Classificator](http://ec2-34-207-152-164.compute-1.amazonaws.com:8080)

 # Project Structure